 - f.
-Fuel that cannot be evacuated by normal truck or hydrant defueling operations may be drained into a rubber pail (NSN 7240-01-150-0716 only), clean metal container or bowser.
+Fuel that cannot be evacuated by normal truck or hydrant defueling operations may be drained into a rubber pail (NSN 7240-01-150-0716 only), Gasoline Can (NSN 7240-01-337-5268 only), clean metal container or bowser.
 Mark the container with the grade of the product being collected and restrict to this use only.
 Bond metal container or bowser to aircraft during draining operations.
-If a rubber pail (NSN 7240-01-150-0716 only) is used, bonding to the aircraft is not required when draining fuel from the aircraft to the pail; bonding to a bowser is not required when draining fuel from the rubber pail to the bowser. - g.
+If a rubber pail (NSN 7240-01-150-0716 only) or plastic Gasoline Can is used, bonding to the aircraft is not required when draining fuel from the aircraft to the pail or can; bonding to a bowser is not required when draining fuel from the rubber pail or plastic can to the bowser. - g.
 All fuel drained from aircraft sumps shall be recovered by aircraft maintenance, sampled and visual analysis performed by qualified fuels personnel.
 Recovery will be in accordance with TO 42B-1-23 procedures. - h.
 An ARFF vehicle must be on the scene when any of the following conditions exist:

-- (1) Defueling an aircraft, which has a fuel leak in the system or under emergency conditions resulting from damage to the aircraft from fire or impact. - (2) Defueling under conditions requiring drainage of fuel into open containers or drums (other than draining residual fuel into an approved safety container or bowser following a defuel operation). - (3) Defueling aircraft at a location where established safety distance criteria cannot be met. - i.
-The C-17, VC-25, L-1011, and DC-8 aircraft can undergo multiple source defueling, i.e., defueling into two similar trucks.
+- (1) Defueling an aircraft, which has a fuel leak in the system or under emergency conditions resulting from damage to the aircraft from fire or impact. - (2) Defueling under conditions requiring drainage of fuel into open containers or drums (other than draining residual fuel into an approved safety container or bowser following a defuel operation). - (3) Defueling aircraft at a location where established safety distance criteria cannot be met. - The C-17, VC-25, L-1011, and DC-8 aircraft can undergo multiple source defueling, i.e., defueling into two similar trucks.